 In Your Community » Thurston » Construction Projects »

-Puget Sound Energy electric transmission line project
+Puget Sound Energy transmission line project

-Thurston 230 kV transmission line
+Thurston 230 kV transmission line project

 What is a transmission line?

 Transmission lines are key elements in the electrical distribution system.
-The lines safely transport high voltage electricity from power generation sources like dams and wind generating facilities to substations in local communities.
+These lines safely transport high voltage electricity from power generation sources like dams and wind generating facilities to substations in local communities.
 Transmission normally takes place at voltages of 55 kV and higher.

 What is a substation?